 - Claimant.
 The person who submits a claim for an incurred loss.

 - CLUE report.
-Also know as a comprehensive loss underwriting exchange report, this official document includes the past seven years of your personal auto and property claims, usually during the underwriting process.
+Also know as a comprehensive loss underwriting exchange report, this official document includes the past seven years of your auto and property claims, usually reviewed during the underwriting process.

 - Combined single limit.
 Also known as CSL, combined single limit is a set number that is the combined limit for bodily injury liability coverage and property damage liability coverage per incident.